aws/aws-xray-dotnet-agent/README.md

 ## License

 The AWS X-Ray SDK DotNet Agent is licensed under the Apache 2.0 License.
-See LICENSE and NOTICE.txt for more information.
+See LICENSE for more information.